 - I was trying to remove the browser cache headers for one of the sites.
 Despite removing the rules from the .htaccess file, the cache persisted.
 So I opened a chat session.

 Since I knew that Cloudways uses Nginx along with Apache, I asked if that is causing the problem.
 He went back and checked again and solved the issue in a few minutes.

-The chat session lasted for more than thirty minutes.
-It was longer than the guaranteed chat time duration mentioned in the SLA (15mins).
+The chat session lasted for more than thirty minutes, which was longer than the guaranteed chat time duration mentioned in the SLA (15mins).
+So, that was generous.

 Support Ticket Experience

 I tried the support ticket once to enable a custom domain for the CDN.
 Despite the 12 hours guaranteed response time, I got the initial reply in around 1 hour.

 The issue got resolved in around 2 hours.
 As far as I’ve experienced, that’s fast enough.

 Overall, my experiences with Cloudways support are fairly positive so far.
 The support team is knowledgeable and cooperative, although your inputs can speed up things.

 Cloudways Review: Pros & Cons

 With that, you have an idea of what a managed cloud host is.
 You also know what Cloudways has to offer here.
 So, let’s summarise the advantages and disadvantages.

 - Makes managing a cloud server easier